A Unique Offering for the London MTDC Market

 The site on which Kao Data Campus now stands has long been synonymous with discovery and innovation.
 As far back as the 1940’s it was used by Alec Reeves as the birthplace of his wartime navigation system OBOE, whilst for many years it was home to the main research laboratory of UK telecoms pioneer Standard Telephones and Cables Company.

 During that period, the site also witnessed one of the most significant technological breakthroughs of the post-war era.
-Sir Charles Kao and George Hockhams invention of fibre optic cable in 1966 changed the world of optical communications forever and paved the way for a host of modern innovation, including broadband internet.
+Sir Charles Kao and George Hockhams invention of fibre optic cable in 1966 changed the world of optical communications forever and paved the way for a host of modern innovations, including broadband internet.
 The discovery was so significant that Sir Charles Kao was awarded the Nobel Prize for physics in 2009.

 Today Kao Data is committed to building on Sir Charles Kao’s pioneering legacy, including the immortalization of Sir Charles Kao’s incredible achievements in naming the campus after him.